sassoftware/sas-studio-custom-steps/Python Virtual environments/README.md

 ### Activate a virtual environment
 >[!TIP]
-> 29AUG2025: Custom steps **Python - Activate a Virtual Environment** and **Python - Revert to Original Environment** have been removed as they are now subsumed into a new step, see [subfolder Python - Switch Environments](../Python%20-%20Switch%20Environments/).
+> 29AUG2025: Custom steps **Python - Activate a Virtual Environment** and **Python - Revert to Original Environment** have been removed as they have been merged into a new step, see [subfolder Python - Switch Environments](../Python%20-%20Switch%20Environments/).

 This step helps you activate an existing virtual environment.
 It requires a single argument to a folder path pointing to your virtual environment.

 ![Python - Activate a virtual environment](./img/activate-a-virtual-environment.png)

 ### Freeze environment details
+>[!TIP]
+> 02SEP2025: Custom steps **Python - Freeze environment details** and **Python - Obtain Requirements File from Project Directory** have been merged into a single step that lives in a dedicated subfolder, see [subfolder Python - Generate Requirements](../Python%20-%20Generate%20Requirements).

 This step helps you save details of all the packages currently installed in your environment, to a requirements.txt.
 You can reuse this requirements.txt file for other environments or create a new virtual environment based on this definition.
 You provide a single argument pointing to the path where you want your requirements.txt to be saved.

 ![Python - Freeze requirement details](./img/freeze-requirement-details.png)

 ### Revert to original environment
 >[!TIP]
-> 29AUG2025: Custom steps **Python - Activate a Virtual Environment** and **Python - Revert to Original Environment** have been removed as they are now subsumed into a new step, see [subfolder Python - Switch Environments](../Python%20-%20Switch%20Environments/).
+> 29AUG2025: Custom steps **Python - Activate a Virtual Environment** and **Python - Revert to Original Environment** have been removed as they have been merged into a new step, see [subfolder Python - Switch Environments](../Python%20-%20Switch%20Environments/).

 This step switches a SAS Studio session, currently under a virtual Python environment, to the Python environment that was in operation earlier.
 This step does not require any arguments.

 ![Python - Revert to original Python environment](./img/revert-to-original-environment.png)

 ### Obtain requirements file from Project Directory
+>[!TIP]
+> 02SEP2025: Custom steps **Python - Freeze environment details** and **Python - Obtain Requirements File from Project Directory** have been merged into a single step that lives in a dedicated subfolder, see [subfolder Python - Generate Requirements](../Python%20-%20Generate%20Requirements).

 This step helps users generate a relevant, more compact requirements.txt for a project containing one or more Python programs.
 The resulting requirements.txt can be used for specifying configuration for a virtual environment meant for running the said project.

 ![Python - Obtain requirements from project directory](./img/obtain-requirements-from-project-directory.png)